What Are Godly Friendships? 10 Qualities to Look Out For

 Scripture:

-True friends hold you accountable.
-Guidance (and even correction) is needed in godly friendships, especially if you find yourself in unhealthy situations or seasons.
-In these times, a true friend protects you from heading down a destructive path.
+True friends hold us accountable.
+Guidance (and even correction) is needed in godly friendships, especially if we find ourselves in unhealthy situations or seasons.
+In these times, a true friend protects us from heading down a destructive path.
 They’ll know when to gently and lovingly intervene.
-Be wary of those who never do!
+Be wary of the friends who never do!
+A friend who has your best interest at heart will always lovingly check in if they see something is amiss.

 Scripture: